nerbiz/wordclass/README.md

 ## Installation

-Wordclass requires PHP 7.1 or higher, and can be installed with [Composer](https://getcomposer.org/):
+WordClass requires PHP 7.1 or higher, and can be installed with [Composer](https://getcomposer.org/):
 ```
 composer require nerbiz/wordclass
 ```